JetBrains/kotlin-native/COCOAPODS.md

 ## Add dependencies on Pod libraries

-You can add dependencies on Pod libraries [stored in the CocoaPods repository](#add-a-dependency-between-a-kotlin-project-and-pod-libraries-from-the-cocoapods-repository) and [stored locally](#add-a-dependency-between-a-kotlin-project-and-objective-c-pod-libraries-stored-locally).
+You can add dependencies between a Kotlin project and Pod libraries [stored in the CocoaPods repository](#add-a -dependency-between-a-kotlin-project-and-pod-libraries-from-the-cocoapods-repository) and [stored locally](#add-a-dependency-between-a-kotlin-project-and-objective-c-pod-libraries-stored-locally).

-### Add a dependency between a Kotlin project and Pod libraries from the CocoaPods repository
+### Add a dependency on Pod libraries from the CocoaPods repository

-1. Add dependencies to Pod libraries that you want to use from the CocoaPods repository in your project with `pod()`.
+1. Add dependencies to Pod libraries that you want to use from the CocoaPods repository with `pod()`  to `build.gradle.kts` (`build.gradle`) of your project.

     <div class="sample" markdown="1" theme="idea" data-highlight-only>